dineshvoithu/dineshvoithu/README.md

 # 💫 About Me:
-🌱 I’m currently learning MCA Full Stack Development<br>🔭 I’m currently working at Sunsys Technologies, Bangalore<br>💬 About me - I am passionate about web development and been starting to pick the skills ever since out of college.
+🌱 I’m currently learning MCA Full Stack Development<br>💬 About me - I am passionate about web development and been starting to pick the skills ever since out of college.
 I am an optimist thinking ahead in time, and I always try to lean something new.

 ## 🌐 Socials: